 - Weaving in and out of traffic

-- Failing to use turning signals when turning or changing lanes
+- Failing to use turn signals when turning or changing lanes

 - Speeding